-If you’ve ever looked at a tennis court, it’s easy to be bemused by all the different lines that mark out the playing area.
+If you’ve ever looked at a tennis court, it’s easy to be confused by all the different lines that mark out the playing area.

 This isn’t the easiest topic to consider without a PowerPoint presentation, but we’re going to take a shot at explaining tennis court dimensions and how they apply to the game.